-Identifying the movements of those around us is fundamental for many daily activities such as recognizing actions, detecting predators, and socially interacting with others.
+Identifying the movements of those around us is fundamental for many daily activities, such as recognizing actions, detecting predators, and interacting with others socially.
 A key question concerns the neurobiological substrates underlying biological motion perception.
-While the ventral "form" visual cortex is consistently activated by biologically moving stimuli, whether these activations are functionally critical for biological motion perception or are epiphenomenal remains unknown.
-To address this we examined whether focal damage to regions of ventral visual cortex causing significant deficits in form perception adversely affects biological motion perception.
-Six patients with damage to ventral cortex were tested with sensitive point-light display paradigms.
-All patients were able to recognize unmasked point light displays and their perceptual thresholds were not significantly different from those of three different control groups, one of which comprised brain-damaged patients with spared ventral cortex (n>50).
+Although the ventral "form" visual cortex is standardly activated by biologically moving stimuli, whether these activations are functionally critical for biological motion perception or are epiphenomenal remains unknown.
+To address this question, we examined whether focal damage to regions of the ventral visual cortex, resulting in significant deficits in form perception, adversely affects biological motion perception.
+Six patients with damage to the ventral cortex were tested with sensitive point-light display paradigms.
+All patients were able to recognize unmasked point-light displays and their perceptual thresholds were not significantly different from those of three different control groups, one of which comprised brain-damaged patients with spared ventral cortex (n > 50).
 Importantly, these six patients performed significantly better than patients with damage to regions critical for biological motion perception.
-To assess the necessary contribution of different regions in the ventral pathway to biological motion perception, we complement the behavioural findings with a finegrained comparison between the lesion location and extent and cortical regions standardly implicated in biological motion processing.
-This analysis revealed that the ventral aspects of the form pathway (e.g. fusiform regions, ventral EBA) are not critical for biological motion perception.
-We hypothesize that the role of these ventral regions is to provide enhanced multi-view/posture representation of the moving person rather than to represent biological motion perception per se.
+To assess the necessary contribution of different regions in the ventral pathway to biological motion perception, we complement the behavioral findings with a fine-grained comparison between the lesion location and extent, and the cortical regions standardly implicated in biological motion processing.
+This analysis revealed that the ventral aspects of the form pathway (e.g., fusiform regions, ventral extrastriate body area) are not critical for biological motion perception.
+We hypothesize that the role of these ventral regions is to provide enhanced multiview/posture representations of the moving person rather than to represent biological motion perception per se.